ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 - Avoidant
 - Anxious

 **The Triangular Theory of Love**: A theory proposing that love has three basic components: intimacy, passion, and commitment.
-That can be combined to produce eigh subtypes.
+That can be combined to produce eight subtypes.

 **Passionate Love**: Romantic love characterized by high arousal, intense attraction, and fear of rejection.